FUNco247/nextJS/README.md

   3. If user disable javascript in their browser, they can not see anything.

-  4. Under very slow network environment, User only can see white box in the beginning becaue they only get empty "<div id = "root"></div>"
+  4. Under very slow network environment, User only can see white box in the beginning becaue they only get empty `<div id = "root"></div>`

 - SSR